-Concern 6: Being kept informed of the outcome of Corps investigations and activities at the site.
+Concern 5: Being kept informed of the outcome of Corps investigations and activities at the site.

-Activity 6A: Designate the Outreach Program Specialist as the point of contact for questions related to site activities.
+Activity 5A: Designate the Outreach Program Specialist as the point of contact for questions related to site activities.

-- Objective: Provide a single point of contact to ensure prompt, accurate, and consistent responses and information dissemination about the site. - Method: is currently the Outreach Program Specialist and will handle site inquiries and serve as a point of contact for community members.
+- Objective: Provide a single point of contact to ensure prompt, accurate, and consistent responses and information dissemination about the site. - Method: An Outreach Program Specialist has been designated and will handle site inquiries and serve as a point of contact for community members.
 In those instances where the Outreach Program Specialist may be unable to provide adequate information (such as on technical matters), inquiries will be directed to the appropriate contact. - Timing: As required.

-Activity 6B: Provide a toll-free "800 number" and an e-mail address for the community to contact the Corps.
+Activity 5B: Provide a toll-free "800 number" and an e-mail address for the community to contact the Corps.